Search

 Search Tattoo Advice for entries containing:

-In 1891, the first electric tattoo machine was invented and patented by tattoo artist, Samuel O’Reilly.
-He discovered a device called the "Electric Pen" which was invented by Thomas A. Edison in 1876.
+This device he had discovered was called the "Electric Pen" and had been invented by Thomas A. Edison in 1876.
 The Electric Pen was part of a document duplication system used by businesses and used a high-speed reciprocating motor to drive a single needle.

 The Electric Pen did not use any ink, rather, perforated holes in a master form, of which then became a stencil.
 Ink rolled onto its surface and passed through the holes to make copies onto blank sheets placed underneath the stencil.